voxpupuli/agtm/types-and-providers.md

 Next, we create our first “parameter”.
 Puppet distinguishes between properties and parameters, and the difference is just that properties can be managed and discovered from the system, whereas parameters aren’t discoverable and can’t be managed.
-In our type the name is really not something you “manage” on the local system, it’s just a reference point for Puppet.
+[COMMENT] In our type the name is really not something you “manage” on the local system, it’s just a reference point for Puppet.
 That means it’s a parameter, not a property.